toilville/spelWork/sandbox/draft.md

 ## Ethics and Bias Framework

-Ethics within Spelwork refers to principled examination of which wishes should be pursued, how processes should be designed, and how outcomes should be evaluated.
+Ethics within SPELWork refers to principled examination of which wishes should be pursued, how processes should be designed, and how outcomes should be evaluated.

 ### Core Ethical Dimensions